MOSAIC-Satellite/Documentation/docs/getting_mosaic/self_assemble/print_frame.md

 ---

+### IV.
+Adhere solar cells to frame pieces

+Each face of MOSAIC's frame can hold up to two solar cells.

+These cells adhere to the frame using double-sided tape (or any other adhesive you prefer), and the cables of the cells are wired into the interior of the satellite through openings in the frame pieces.
+(Figure 16)

+You can choose any orientation or placement of these cells on the frame that meets your needs.
+You may even omit any number of them from your satellite.

+You need to be mindful not to cover anything important.
+For example, the USB port on the Main Board of your satellite will be accessed from outside the frame.
+You want to ensure that no solar cells cover the USB.
+(Figure 17)

+To secure your solar cells to MOSAIC's frame pieces:

+1. Orient a cell onto the faces of the frame where you would like it to be.

+    Ensure that you can still wire the cable from the cells to the other side of the face and that the cells do not cover anything important.

+2. Note where the back of the cell makes contact with MOSAIC's frame.

+3. Move the cell and place double-sided tape (or other adhesive) onto the frame where the cell made contact.
+(Figure 18)

+4. Return the cell to its original position, feeding its cable to the other side of the face, then press the cell against the adhesive.

+5. Repeat steps 1 - 4 above for all other cells you wish to include.

 ## Getting your frame printed without a 3D printer

 If you don’t have access to a 3D printer, you may look into the following options instead: